Ryanair’s baggage policy means that if you’re just taking hand luggage on your flight, it’ll have to conform to a very

 Ryanair has become notorious for offering cheap flights to travellers but charging through the nose for almost everything else, including many things that other airlines offer free of charge.

 To minimise your spending once you get to the airport, here’s how to avoid some of the most popular Ryanair extra charges, including Ryanair’s baggage costs.

 Extra Baggage Fees/Ryanair Priority Boarding Charge

 Previously passengers were able to bring one small bag into the cabin, and another larger bag to go in the hold, all free of charge.
-Then to “improve punctuality and reduce boarding gate delays” the policy changed to £6 for Ryanair Priority Boarding or £8 to have your bag checked into the hold.
+Then to “improve punctuality and reduce boarding gate delays” the policy changed so that there would now be a fee for this larger bag.